AurelienBesnier/photon_mapping/README.md

 * [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader)

 ## Authors
 This project was originaly developed by yumcyawiz.
-Main extension were developed by Aurélien Besnier with contribution of J. Bertheloot, F. Boudon, E. Faure.
+Main extension were developed by Aurélien Besnier and Nguyen Tuan Minh with contribution of J. Bertheloot, F. Boudon, E. Faure.
-This work was funded by INRAe Metaprogramme DIGIT-BIO (Digital biology to explore and predict living organisms in their environment).

 ## Use case
 This project is used in the coupling of [MorphoNet](https://morphonet.org) and [L-Py](https://github.com/openalea/lpy) for the project Physioscope.